Language

 I. What is Break?

-Break is pronounced /breɪk/, functioning as both a verb and a noun, meaning:
+Break is pronounced /breɪk/, functions as both a verb and a noun, depending on the context.

 Part of speech